Scenario Evidence Stability¶

 JSON Reports v0.1 remains the reference for the current simulation JSON report structure.

-This page defines how those scenario and evidence surfaces should be treated as compatibility-sensitive after v1.0.0.
+This page defines how those scenario and evidence surfaces should be treated as compatibility-sensitive after v1.0.0 and how the v1.1.0 additive structured expectation accounting should be classified.

 14. Final statement¶